-In 2010, the PMT began Phase 2 planning with a design charrette.
-The PMT confirmed that the project objectives had not changed from those stated in the 2007 Final EIS/R. The primary evaluation criteria used were similar to those used in Phase 1 project selection: likelihood of progress toward project objectives, opportunities for resolving adaptive management uncertainties, value in continuing to build support for the project, readiness to proceed, and dependency on precedent actions.
+In 2010, the PMT kicked off Phase 2 planning with a design charrette.
+The PMT confirmed that the project objectives had not changed from those stated in the 2007 EIS/R. The primary evaluation criteria used were similar to those used in Phase 1 project selection: likelihood of progress toward project objectives, opportunities for resolving adaptive management uncertainties, value in continuing to build support for the project, readiness to proceed, and dependency on precedent actions.
 The last criterion was added because the PMT recognized that with the completion of Phase 1 projects, subsequent project phases were increasingly likely to require completion of other projects or adaptive management studies before SBSP Restoration Project actions could occur.
-For example, in some areas, proposed flood risk management projects needed to be completed before ponds were opened to tidal action.
-In other areas, additional data were needed to assess the long-term response of species occupying a particular pond to changes in the project area before a pond could be opened to the tides.
-The secondary criteria considered were visibility and accessibility, availability of funding, and balance (meaning both a geographic balance of project locations and a balance between the project goals of restoration, public access, and flood risk management).
+For example, in some areas, proposed flood protection projects needed to be completed to provide sufficient flood protection before ponds were opened to tidal action.
+Or, in other areas, additional data were needed to assess the long-term response of species occupying a particular pond to changes in the project area before a pond could be opened to the tides.
+The secondary criteria considered were visibility and accessibility, availability of funding, and balance (meaning both a geographic balance of project locations and a balance between the project goals of restoration, public access, and flood protection).
 Again, the balance criterion was added to Phase 2 because as more projects are completed, it will require more of the PMT's attention to maintain the geographical balance and the project purpose balance when selecting projects.

 The design charrette created a list of initial options that was presented to the Stakeholder Forum, regulatory agencies, and interested parties in 2010.
-The report on that Phase 2 charrette is provided here as Appendix A, Phase 2: Preliminary Options for Future Actions.
-After the initial feedback on the design charrette, the PMT proceeded to hire a professional environmental services firm to undertake the required technical analysis of the project elements.
-The initial project elements included restoration, public access, and flood risk management actions in all three pond complexes: Alviso, Ravenswood, and Eden Landing.4
+A report on that Phase 2 charrette is provided as Appendix P to this Final EIS/R. After the initial feedback on the design charrette, the PMT proceeded to hire a professional environmental services firm to undertake the required technical analysis of the project elements.
+The initial project elements included restoration, public access, and flood protection actions in all three pond complexes: Alviso, Ravenswood, and Eden Landing.
+However, early in the design process the PMT realized that the proposed alternatives for Eden Landing would take significantly longer to develop and analyze and that a separation of Phase 2 into landowner-specific design and environmental clearance processes would be necessary.
+The following paragraphs provide a brief explanation of this separation, after which, the discussion of the Phase 2 planning at the Refuge continues.